crazy-canux/Blog/README.md

 1. swiftype is not working

-2. duoshuo is not working

-3. cnzz is not working
+2. cnzz is not working